modelica/fmi-standard.org/content/news/2024-02-27-new-membership-rules.md

 The FMI Advisory Committee will be strengthened to get more input and feedback from the industry.
 The membership is now possible after approval by the FMI Steering Committee without signing the Contributors' License Agreement (CLA).

+If you are interested in joining the FMI Project as a contributing member or become part of Advisory Committee, please write to contact@fmi-standard.org.

 See the [FMI Project Rules](/project-rules/) for more details.